Bakhrushin Museum: History

 In search of exhibits, Alexey Alexandrovich Bakhrushin repeatedly made long trips to Russia, from which he brought not only theatre rarities, but also works of folk art, furniture, and traditional Russian costumes.

-In the early XX century Bakhrushin made three trips to improve the sections on the history of Western theatre.
-From abroad, he brought some personal belongings of the French actress Mars, a collection of Italian commedia dell'arte masks, and many rare musical instruments.
+In the early 20th century Bakhrushin made three trips to improve the sections on the history of Western theatre.
+One of the main sources of enlargement of the museum's collection was through gifts.